Sunday, May 29, 2022

 Welcome home, old friend !

-The color is black metallic.
-Cool color but not as nice as my old blue one.
+The color is Black Pearl metallic.
+Cool color but not as dramatic as my old blue one.
 If I ever find a blue one, I'll buy it.
 But I haven't seen one for sale in years with Aero.

 Here is the option code sticker (kind of the holy grail of options for many. the only thing missing to be even better would be 030: sports suspension 10MM lower or maybe the hollow-spoke wheels):